South Caribbean Coast Autonomous Region

 The South Caribbean Coast Autonomous Region (Note: Región Autónoma de la Costa Caribe Sur; abbr.: RACCS and previously known as the South Atlantic Autonomous Region (Región Autónoma del Atlántico Sur), RAAS) is one of two autonomous regions in Nicaragua.
 It was created along with the North Caribbean Coast Autonomous Region by the Autonomy Statute of 7 September 1987 through a division of the former Zelaya Department.
 It covers an area of 27260 km2 and has a population of 420,935 (2021 estimate).
 The capital is Bluefields.
 Bordering the Caribbean Sea, it contains part of the region known as Moskitia.

-It is divided into 12 municipalities: Bluefields, the Corn Islands, Desembocadura de Río Grande, El Ayote, El Tortuguero, Kukra Hill, La Cruz de Río Grande, Muelle de los Bueyes, Nueva Guinea, Paiwas, Pearl Lagoon, and Rama.
 Eight languages are spoken in the region, with English Creole and Spanish being dominant.
 The regional official languages are: Spanish (national official language of Nicaragua), Creole (Moskitian Creole and Rama Cay Creole), Sumo (Mayangna and Ulwa), Rama, Miskito, and Garifuna.

 The Pearl Cays archipelago is also a part of the South Caribbean Coast Autonomous Region but mainly belonging to the municipality of Pearl Lagoon.

+Municipalities

+It is divided into 12 municipalities: